Main Content

 Tip

 Neural networks expect input data with a specific layout.
 For example, image classification networks typically expect image representations to be h-by-w-by-c numeric arrays, where h, w, and c are the height, width, and number of channels of the images, respectively.
-Most neural networks have an input layer that specifies the expected layout of the data.
+Neural networks typically have an input layer that specifies the expected layout of the data.

 Most datastores and functions output data in the layout that the network expects.
 If your data is in a different layout than what the network expects, then indicate that your data has a different layout by using the InputDataFormats training option, specifying the data as a minibatchqueue object and specifying the MiniBatchFormat property, or by specifying input data as a formatted dlarray object.
 Specifying data formats is usually easier than preprocessing the input data.
 If you specify both the InputDataFormats training option and the MiniBatchFormat minibatchqueue property, then they must match.